rahatyeasinemon/bit-integrations/readme.txt

       Perfex CRM is a versatile customer relationship management software that streamlines your business operations.
 With Perfex CRM, you can efficiently manage contacts, projects, invoices, and more, all within a unified and user-friendly platform. [[**Documentation**](https://bitapps.pro/docs/bit-integrations/actions/perfex-crm-integrations/)|[**Website**](https://www.perfexcrm.com/)|[**Tutorial**](https://www.youtube.com/playlist?list=PL7c6CDwwm-AITU5v8hwOQecdVxOzblSWp)]
 * [**OneHash - All-in-One CRM, ERP, and Business Solution :**](https://www.onehash.ai/)Boost your business with OneHash, a powerful all-in-one software offering CRM, ERP, and more.
 Affordable and scalable for sustainable growth.

       OneHash is a comprehensive business management platform designed to simplify your workflows.
-With OneHash, you can manage various aspects of your business, including accounting, sales, and project management, all in one integrated solution.
-Streamline your operations with OneHash and experience a more efficient way to run your business. [[**Documentation**](https://bitapps.pro/docs/bit-integrations/actions/onehash-crm-integrations/)|[**Website**](https://www.onehash.ai/)]
+With One Hash, you can manage various aspects of your business, including accounting, sales, and project management, all in one integrated solution.
+Streamline your operations with One Hash and experience a more efficient way to run your business. [[**Documentation**](https://bitapps.pro/docs/bit-integrations/actions/onehash-crm-integrations/)|[**Website**](https://www.onehash.ai/)]
 * [**Academy LMS – eLearning and online course solution for WordPress :**](https://academylms.net/) Academy LMS, the ultimate next-generation, fastest WordPress LMS plugin, will improve your online learning experience.
 Its seamless integration with any WordPress site allows you to easily create and sell engaging online courses.
 With a user-friendly interface and lightning-fast performance, you can transform your website into a professional e-learning platform in no time.

       Academy LMS is a powerful eLearning platform that empowers you to create and manage online courses with ease.
 With Academy LMS, you can deliver engaging content, track student progress, and build a thriving online learning community. [[**Documentation**](https://bitapps.pro/docs/bit-integrations/actions/academy-lms-integrations/)|[**Website**](https://academylms.net/)|[**Free**](https://wordpress.org/plugins/academy/)]